chenweize250/MHott/feedback.md

 I think that problem 6 is pretty much done, I'd like you to define some MException objects in your program, not just message `errors`.
 And (nitpicky), but I think that you could those 2 try/except statements in your python program to work as one (this just makes the program simplier in the end).
 ## 3.14
 Okay, bad advice on the try catch.
 What's up next?
 Your ptable looks like a good set-up, but it doesn't run quite yet - you need to include some if/else or switch statements that assign variables to `varargin` according to the value of `nargin`
+## 3.29
+Problem 7 is done beautifully, it looks like you understood that.
+One comment, though, about that last integral, sometimes you're going to hit a singularity in the expression and you're going to have to approach the singularity and maybe take a limit to get an answer to the problem.
+It will just require some elbow grease if computational methods aren't working - but your insight on what the romberg integrator was doing was good.
+Problem 8 is not running for me, you missed a vital piece of coding in lines 8, 15, 18 Problem 9 is almost complete, you just need to solve the drifting problem in the last random number draw from the exponential.
+What is the range of numbers you are drawing from this distribution?
+And there is a way that you could cut down you code by 2/3 of the lines, if you're interested in knowing, flag me down next class period.
+It involves using anonymous functions.
+And you nailed the project 1, I have only one thing that I want you to check on - the binding energy seems off by just a slight bit, recheck that calculation if you have the time.